 Version 2.0.5 is a minor release with the following changes.

-• Implemented -I and -X options for specifying minimum and maximum fragment lengths.
-The options are valid only when used with --no-spliced-alignment, which is used for the alignment of DNA-seq reads.
+options for specifying minimum and maximum fragment lengths.
+The options are valid only when used with--no-spliced-alignment

-• Fixed some cases where reads with SNPs on their 5’ ends were not properly aligned.
+, which is used for the alignment of DNA-seq reads. - Fixed some cases where reads with SNPs on their 5’ ends were not properly aligned.

-• Implemented --no-softclip option to disable soft-clipping.
+option to disable soft-clipping. - Implemented

-• Implemented --max-seeds to specify the maximum number of seeds that HISAT2 will try to extend to full-length alignments (see the manual for details).
+to specify the maximum number of seeds that HISAT2 will try to extend to full-length alignments (see the manual for details).

 HISAT, StringTie and Ballgown protocol published at Nature Protocols 8/11/2016